-- Direct payment to the landlord for the subsidy portion of the rent - Payment to the landlord for the security deposit, payment to the landlord for application fees. - Payment to the utility company for utility connection fees - Payment to the landlord for the Contract Rent for damage claims and vacancy payments - Payment to financial assurance/ risk mitigation programs to provide housing to a potential Participant
+- Direct payment to the landlord for the subsidy portion of the rent - Payment to the landlord for the security deposit, payment to the landlord for application fees, - Payment to the utility company for utility connection fees - Payment to the landlord for the Contract Rent for damage claims and vacancy payments - Payment to financial assurance/risk mitigation programs to provide housing to a potential Participant programs that are necessary to obtain landlord participation or to prevent repeat episodes of Homelessness.

-If the Housing Agency has the budget, approval from Minnesota Housing and provisions in their administrative plan, they may utilize a portion of their Bridges funds for security deposits, damage claims, vacancy payments, application fees, utility connection fees, financial assurance /risk mitigation programs that are necessary to obtain landlord participation or to prevent repeat episodes of Homelessness.
 All payments will need approval from Minnesota Housing.
 Housing Agencies are responsible for communicating to the tenants the types of funds available for housing related expenses, how to access them, the frequently a Participant can access the funds, how award amounts are determined, if there is a limit, etc. The Housing Agency will be required to track and report to Minnesota Housing the amount and type of housing related expenses/discretionary fees paid on behalf of tenants, e.g., security deposits, application fees; utility connection fees, damage claims and vacancy payments; and other fees as approved in writing by Minnesota Housing that are utilized to obtain landlord participation or paid on behalf of a Participant to prevent repeat episodes of Homelessness.